Once you've established replication, you still need to ensure the applications that use this database can always find a healthy replica.

 proxy ~ $ echo "show stat" | socat stdio /var/lib/haproxy/stats | cut -d, -f1,2,18,20,21 # pxname,svname,status,act,bck MySQL,FRONTEND,OPEN,, MySQL,Primary,DOWN,1,0 MySQL,Secondary,UP,0,1 MySQL,BACKEND,UP,0,1

 There are two highlighted changes here.
-First, the Primary has been detected as DOWN
+First, the Primary has been detected as DOWN.
+Second, there are now 0 active servers in the MySQL,BACKEND row, so traffic will be directed to the 1 live backup server.

 Connect to MySQL through the proxy: